jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/README.md

-# BT4222-NLP-Project
+# BT4222 Project - Text Analysis for Stock Returns Prediction

+Increasingly, the use of textual data has become prevalent as they contain material information that is indicative of a company’s performance (Y Kim et al., 2014), and have potential to be valuable fundamental predictors on how stock prices will be affected.
+We hypothesise the effectiveness of using textual data as short term and long term drivers of stock returns to achieve superior returns from trading.
+Our project builds a universal model that predicts the daily returns of any Dow Jones Industrial Average (DJIA) company by combining the predictions of multiple textual data that use different returns horizons.

-In our project, we test whether the use of Natural Language Processing is an effective proxy for both long- and short-term fundamental drivers that can potentially improve existing quantitative trading strategies in the DJIA space.
-We have excluded 5 of the 30 constituents of the Dow Jones Industrial Average (DJIA) - Caterpillar, Disney, Dow Inc, Travelers Companies and Walgreens Boots Alliance due to data quality issues.
-We transform unstructured textual data into a structured, machine readable format, apply analytics to understand drivers behind stock returns, and make predictions based on these relationships using machine learning.
-We used 5 different data sources -
+We use the time period of 1 Jan 2010 to 31 Dec 2017 as our training set for supervised learning, and 1 Jan 2018 to 31 Dec 2019 as our testing period.
+5 of the 30 constituents of the Dow Jones Industrial Average (DJIA) - Caterpillar, Disney, Dow Inc, Travelers Companies and Walgreens Boots Alliance - are excluded due to data quality issues.
+We transform unstructured textual data into a structured, machine readable format, apply analytics to understand drivers behind stock returns, and make predictions based on these relationships using supervised machine learning.
+We use 5 different data sources:
 1. __Annual reports (10K) and quarterly reports (10Q)__ capture longer term fundamental insights
 2. __Event filings (8K)__ capture changing fundamentals in real time
 3. __Financial news__ capture how news of fundamentals are interpreted and disseminated
 4. __Tweets__ capture existing sentiments and public opinion
 5. __Amazon reviews__ capture how well consumers react to company products which is indicative of the success of revenue streams.
 The Amazon product review is limited to Apple for our proof of concept.

-By utilising sentiment analysis and NLP features from these textual data sources with other technical indicators, we aim to better predict the daily returns of companies.
-A decrease in sentiment obtained from the text data suggests a bleaker company outlook and potential, thus decreasing the stock price.
-Conversely, if sentiment is positive, the stock price is likely to increase.
-We use the time period of 1 Jan 2010 to 31 Dec 2017 as our training set to optimise on, and 1 Jan 2018 to 31 Dec 2019 as our testing period.

 ## Setting Up
 These instructions will get you a copy of the project up and running on your local machine.
-Please refer to <a href="http://recordit.co/" target="_blank">this data_files_documentation.docx</a> for the description of each file.
+Please refer to <a href="http://recordit.co/" target="_blank">this data_files_documentation</a> for the description of each file.

 ### Download the Files
 1. Create a folder to store all files.
 Ensure all code and data are stored in same folder.
-2. The codes - Clone this repo to your local machine using `https://github.com/jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction.git`.
+2. The codes - Clone this repo to your local machine using this URL `https://github.com/jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction.git`.
 3. The data - Download everything in this <a href="http://recordit.co/" target="_blank">OneDrive folder</a>.

 ### Install the Required Packages, Lexicons, Model and Word Embeddings